Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• calendarId (string, required): The calendar containing the event
+• calendarId (string, required): Calendar containing the event

-• eventId (string, required): The unique identifier of the event to update
+• eventId (string, required): ID of the event to update

 • summary (string, optional): Updated event title